ceri-num/git/tutos/tips.md

 ## Using a GUI

 Once you understood the basics of git using the git CLI, you can use one of the many [git Client GUI](https://git-scm.com/downloads/guis).
-You can even use the built in [VSCode code git support](https://code.visualstudio.com/docs/sourcecontrol/overview).
+You can even use the built in [VSCode code git support](https://code.visualstudio.com/docs/sourcecontrol/overview) (cf. [video tutorial](https://www.youtube.com/watch?v=i_23KUAEtUM)).